 Once the service in issue is identified as the exercise of a discretion to grant or withhold planning approval, a case of refusal to provide that service is not established simply by showing that there was a refusal of planning approval.
-Rather it is necessary to show a refusal to consider whether or not approval should be granted.489 it is no answer to a claim of discrimination by refusal of provision of goods, services or facilities to say that the discriminatee is, or may be, able to obtain the goods, services or facilities elsewhere.
-The Act is concerned to prevent discrimination occurring; that is why it makes the particular discriminatory act unlawful and provides a remedy to the discriminatee.492
+Rather it is necessary to show a refusal to consider whether or not approval should be granted.506 it is no answer to a claim of discrimination by refusal of provision of goods, services or facilities to say that the discriminatee is, or may be, able to obtain the goods, services or facilities elsewhere.
+The Act is concerned to prevent discrimination occurring; that is why it makes the particular discriminatory act unlawful and provides a remedy to the discriminatee.
+509

-Similarly, Gummow J held that the Council did not refuse to provide services as it did not refuse to accept or deal with the application by PLWA.490
+Similarly, Gummow J held that the Council did not refuse to provide services as it did not refuse to accept or deal with the application by PLWA.
+507

-In Tate v Rafin,491 the respondent argued that a person is not discriminated against by being refused access to goods, services or facilities in circumstances where they have access to goods, services or facilities from another source.
+In Tate v Rafin, 508 the respondent argued that a person is not discriminated against by being refused access to goods, services or facilities in circumstances where they have access to goods, services or facilities from another source.
 Wilcox J rejected that argument, holding:

 The mere fact that a service is not provided on a particular occasion does not necessarily establish that there has been a 'refusal' of that service.
-For example, in Ball v Silver Top Taxi Service Ltd493 the applicant, who used an electric wheelchair for mobility, brought a complaint against the respondent in relation to its failure to meet her booking for a wheelchair accessible taxi.
-It was accepted that the services provided by the respondent were 'services relating to transport or travel' for the purposes of s 4(1).494 The applicant argued that there had been a refusal to provide that service to people with disabilities.
-Walters FM held, however, that the respondent did not refuse to provide the applicant with its services: rather, it did all that it could to dispatch an appropriate taxi on the particular day.495 His Honour concluded that the respondent dealt with the applicant's booking in the same way as it dealt with bookings for a standard taxi from persons without the applicant's disability.496 not cease to apply where a putative discriminator is for some reason temporarily unable to provide the goods or services'.
-In that case the applicant had requested certain medical treatment at home through the 'Calvary at Home' scheme.
+For example, in Ball v Silver Top Taxi Service Ltd the applicant, who used an electric wheelchair for mobility, brought a complaint against the respondent in relation to its failure to meet her booking for a wheelchair accessible taxi.
+It was accepted that the services provided by the respondent were 'services relating to transport or travel' for the purposes of s 4(1).511 The applicant argued that there had been a refusal to provide that service to people with disabilities.
+Walters FM held, however, that the respondent did not refuse to provide the applicant with its services: rather, it did all that it could to dispatch an appropriate taxi on the particular day.512 His Honour concluded that the respondent dealt with the applicant's booking in the same way as it dealt with bookings for a standard taxi from persons without the applicant's disability.
+513

+By contrast, in Wood v Calvary Hospital, 514 Moore J emphasised that the meaning of 'refusing' in s 24(1)(a) should be given a beneficial construction and the section 'does not cease to apply where a putative discriminator is for some reason temporarily unable to provide the goods or services'.
+515 In that case the applicant had requested certain medical treatment at home through the 'Calvary at Home' scheme.
 Upon making that request, she was told that she would not be able to be treated at home because of her past intravenous drug use and past aggressive behaviour.
 However, at the time that the applicant requested to be treated at home, the home visits scheme was closed to new entrants because of staff shortages.